freevejarano/spotipy-challenge/README.md

 This is a simple Python program that uses the Spotify Web API to search for tracks by keyword and print the results to the console.

-**Check he original repository: https://github.com/spotipy-dev/spotipy**
+**Check the original repository: https://github.com/spotipy-dev/spotipy**

 ## Getting Started